Howland Hook Marine Terminal

-The Howland Hook Marine Terminal, operating as ‘’’GCT New York,’’’ is a container port facility in the Port of New York and New Jersey located at Howland Hook in northwestern Staten Island, New York City.
+The Howland Hook Marine Terminal, operating as Port Liberty New York, is a container port facility in the Port of New York and New Jersey located at Howland Hook in northwestern Staten Island, New York City.
 It is situated on the east side of the Arthur Kill, at the entrance to Newark Bay, just north of the Goethals Bridge and Arthur Kill Vertical Lift Bridge.

 Built by American Export Lines, the site originally housed a B & O coal dumper, which was completed in 1949.
 The facility had a capacity of 100 cars per eight-hour shift.
 The dumped coal was delivered via barge to utilities in the harbor.
-It was in the process of being dismantled by Summer 1965.
-The terminal was purchased in 1973 by New York City for $47.5 million.
-In 1985, the Port Authority of New York and New Jersey leased the terminal from the city for a period of 38 years.
-The Port Authority of New York and New Jersey currently contracts Global Container to operate a container terminal on the site.
+It was in the process of being dismantled by mid-1965.
+The terminal was purchased in 1973 by the New York City government for $47.5 million, and United States Lines moved its container port operation there that year.
+In 1985, the Port Authority of New York and New Jersey (PANYNJ) leased the terminal for 38 years.
+The PANYNJ took full ownership of Howland Hook Marine Terminal in 2024.
+The PANYNJ currently contracts CMA CGM to operate a container terminal on the site.

 The facility is 187 acre in size, but there have been plans for expansion with the acquisition in 2001 of the adjacent 124 acre Port Ivory, a former shipping port operated by Procter & Gamble.